 - 1. Provision of training or direct service. - 2.
 Proposals primarily to purchase equipment, materials, or supplies.
-(Your budget may include these items if they are necessary to conduct applied research, development, demonstration, evaluation, or analysis.) - 3.
-Work that will be funded under another specific solicitation. - 4.
-Proposals that do not contain a research component or do not respond to the specific goals of this solicitation.
+(The budget may include these items if they are necessary to conduct research, development, demonstration, evaluation, or analysis.) - 3.
+Work that will be funded under another specific solicitation.

+- 4. Proposals that do not contain a research component or do not respond to the specific goals of this solicitation. - 5.
+Proposals addressing domestic and intimate partner violence, sexual violence, stalking, femicide, or teen dating violence.